Here we try to answer typical questions about our receivers and GNSS in general.

 What accuracy can I expect with only one receiver?

 Using a single receiver will not allow you to perform RTK for centimeter accuracy.
 The typical accuracy we observe is 3-5 meters.
-As of Piksi Multi and Duro firmware version 1.5, Satellite Based Augmentation System support is included which increases accuracy for a single receiver.
+As of Piksi Multi firmware version 1.5, Satellite Based Augmentation System support is included which increases accuracy for a single receiver.
 In many cases this accuracy is below a meter.
 Note that the SBAS accuracy depends upon the system.
 The US system called WAAS is designed to provide less than 5 meters of 3D error RMS error to support aircraft landing systems with a very high degree of reliability.

 Can one base station service multiple rovers?